Read the blog created by Zuha Maryam Shaikh '13 describing her experiences at Mount Holyoke!

 I am from Argentina.
 Many South Americans live their lives isolated from the happenings in the rest of the world.
 Many believe that all people live in the same conditions as they do and also, that women have the same struggles as many of them.
 When I came to Mount Holyoke, I not only discovered the amazing diversity in the student body, but also how education could help me learn to respect and tolerate others while learning from them.
 When I share a classroom with other MoHos, there is only one difference between us, our passports.
 Our curiosity, interests, and passion for learning is the same, regardless of where we live.
 Mount Holyoke has shown me that with education there are no barriers that can stop us from being successful.
 We are all citizens of the world.

-Ting Wei (Taiwan)
+Ting Wei (Canada)

 As an international transfer student from Canada and Taiwan, I was at first apprehensive about making the transition to Mount Holyoke.
 My previous college did not have a large or diverse international student population.
 In contrast, Mount Holyoke offers incredible diversity; the people I’ve met hail from all over the world.
 The richness of Mount Holyoke’s global campus is definitely a unique characteristic.
 I knew Moho was “home” as I began to settle in.
 I definitely made the right choice in transferring here, and I’m excited for the rest of my Moho journey!